Eliezer237/Eliezer237/README.md

-## Hi there 👋
+## Hi there 👋 I'm Eliezer Niyorukundo

-Here are some ideas to get you started:
+🎓 Informatics student at Jönköping University
+💡 Interested in Data, AI, and Python

-- 🔭 I’m currently working on ...
+🔭 Currently working on NLP projects
-- 🌱 I’m currently learning ...
+🌱 Continuously learning more about machine learning and data-driven systems
-- 👯 I’m looking to collaborate on ...
+👯 Open to collaborating on Data/AI and Python projects

+Let’s build something impactful 🚀